Click to tweet

 What’s so great about Marie’s framework for this exercise is that it’s reaaaally simple & quick – meaning you’re more likely to actually do it ;)

-So, once you’ve made yourself a cuppa, grabbed your journal & a pen, Marie & myself encourage you to ask yourself the following questions (ideally before NYE):
+So, at some point in the next few days, grab a cuppa, your journal & a pen, and ask yourself the following questions (ideally before NYE):

 1) What am I proud of myself for this year?

 (Could be something big like getting a promotion, or something smaller like making the effort to walk more instead of using public transport/ your car).